Blue, Arizona

 Blue (originally, Whittum) is an unincorporated community in Greenlee County, Arizona, United States.

 Blue has a ZIP Code of 85922; in 2000, the population of the 85922 ZCTA was 36.
-In addition to its post office, Blue also contains a public library, and a public school serving all grade levels.
+In addition to its post office, Blue also contains a public library, and the Blue School, serving all grade levels.

 History

 The community was originally named for Nat Whittum, an original settler who was killed at the site in 1891.
 A post office was established at Whittum in 1894; however, its name was changed to Blue in 1898.

 Blue's population was 80 in the 1940s.